sagemath/trac_to_gh/Issue 3008.md

 # Issue 3008: first cell in notebook is undeletable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3008

 Original creator: mhampton